noccylabs/php-sdl/README.md

 To parse a file, use the `Sdl\Parser\SdlParser` class.
 It offers a few different methods to parse content and return `Sdl\SdlTag` objects.

-*Not yet implemented in php-sdl 2.0!*
+*IMPLEMENTED but MISSING TESTS in php-sdl 2.0!*

         use Sdl\Parser\SdlParser;
+        // Parse a file
         $tag = SdlParser::parseFile("basic.sdl");
+        // Parse a string
         $tag = SdlParser::parseString($sdl_string);

 ### Queries